1971 JVP insurrection: Preparations of the revolution

 By 1970, the movement had begun recruiting and training cadres at camps in rural areas of Kurunegala, Akmeemana, Tissamaharama, Elpitiya and Anuradhapura.
 Classes delivering the "Five Lectures" were held throughout the island, primarily in secluded locations such as cemeteries.
 After raising a force of about 10,000 full-time members, the JVP stopped recruiting in 1971.
-The movement was based on five-member cells with a leader, and there were several such cells in a police-station area with an area leader.
+The movement was based on five-member cells with a leader, and there were several such cells in a police station area with an area leader.
 The area leaders selected a district leader, and the district leaders made up the Central Committee.
 Above the Central Committee was a 12-member politburo which included Wijeweera.
 Communications were in code by couriers, with the district secretaries communicating messages from the Politburo (which met every two months in Colombo).
 The JVP published a newspaper (the Janatha Vimukthi, or People's Liberation), and carried out several robberies – including the Okkampitiya and Ambalangoda bank robberies, the Badulla mailbag robbery and the York Street robbery – to raise money.
 Members were also asked to contribute personal funds.

-In September 1970, the JVP Political Bureau met at Ambalangoda and decided on begin collecting arms, with Loku Athula appointed to head the armed section.
-The group identified that the primary weapon in their arsenal would be the hand bomb and planned to make over 100,000 in several bomb making factories located in rural areas along with underground storage locations.
-At the next Political Bureau, at the end of the year Loku Athula reported that 3,000 bombs had been manufactured.
+In September 1970, the JVP Political Bureau met at Ambalangoda and decided to begin collecting arms, with Loku Athula appointed to head the armed section.
+The group identified that the primary weapon in their arsenal would be the hand bomb and planned to make over 100,000 in several bomb-making factories located in rural areas along with underground storage locations.
+At the next Political Bureau, at the end of the year, Loku Athula reported that 3,000 bombs had been manufactured.
 The JVP gave Rs 30,000 stolen from York Street to Victor Ivan (alias Podi Athula) to manufacture bombs.
-The bombs were crude home-made types that at sometimes exploding in the process manufacture.
-On such incident took place on 17 December 1970, Podi Athula lost his left hand and was critically injured when a grenade exploded while being tested.
+The bombs were crude home-made types that sometimes exploded in the process of manufacture.
+One such incident took place on 17 December 1970, Podi Athula lost his left hand and was critically injured when a grenade exploded while being tested.
 The cells began arming themselves with shotguns; each member was expected to have a shotgun, 10 cartridges, blue uniforms, military boots, and haversacks.
-However, this process had mixed results, the JVP was only able to manufacture around 3,000 bombs and some exploding in the process.
-A JVP cache of weapons were found by the police at the Talagalle Temple at Homagama and at the Vidyodaya Campus, the JVP produced blue uniforms, cartridge belts, boots and helmets.
+However, this process had mixed results, the JVP was only able to manufacture around 3,000 bombs and some exploded in the process.
+A JVP cache of weapons was found by the police at the Talagalle Temple at Homagama and at the Vidyodaya Campus, the JVP produced blue uniforms, cartridge belts, boots and helmets.